ultraq/thymeleaf-layout-dialect/README.md

 </html>
 ```

-The content page was 'decorated' by the elements of `Layout.html`, the result
+The content template was 'decorated' by the elements of `Layout.html`, the
-being a combination of the decorator page, plus the fragments of the content
+result being a combination of the decorator, plus the fragments of the content
-page (`<head>` elements from both pages with the `<title>` element from the
+template (`<head>` elements from both templates, with the `<title>` element from
-content page taking place of the decorator's, all elements from the decorator,
+the content template taking place of the decorator's, all elements from the
-but replaced by all content page fragments where specified).
+decorator, but replaced by all content template fragments where specified).

 For more on how you can control the merging of `<head>` elements, see the
 [<head> element merging](#head-element-merging) section.

-> The decoration process redirects processing from your content page to the
+> The decoration process redirects processing from your content template to the
-> decorator page, picking `layout:fragment` parts out of your content page as
+> decorator, picking `layout:fragment` parts out of your content template as the
-> the decorator page demands them.
+> decorator template demands them.
 Because of this, anything _outside_ of a
-> `layout:fragment` within the `<body>` in your content page never actually gets
+> `layout:fragment` within the `<body>` in your content template never actually
-> executed, meaning you can't do this in your content page:
+> gets executed, meaning you can't do this in your content template:
 >
 > ```html
 > <div th:if="${user.admin}">